-Five steps to get you into the Xmas spirit (alcohol-free steps that is)
+Five alcohol-free steps to get you into the Christmas spirit

 Personally, this is exactly where I am.
-Besides being far from ready for Christmas, I really don’t have a clue what happened to 2017 - I feel we were just getting started.
+Besides being far from ready for Christmas, I’m not too sure where 2018 has gone, I feel we were just getting started.
 "Getting started with what?"
 I hear you ask.
 I don’t know, but it feels like time has been speeding up without me realising.

-So, how can we get ourselves into the Christmas mode that others might already been enjoying (without instantly drowning our sorrows in mulled wine)?
+But how do we get ourselves into the Christmas spirit that others are already enjoying, and that’s without instantly drowning our sorrows in mulled wine and mince pies?

-Let’s try to stop and pause for 20 minutes or so, and think back to 365 days ago.
-Start thinking about where you were at different times this year.
+If you're usually one for getting the tree out in November and spreading the Christmas cheer, but this year seems a bit flat, try and pause for twenty minutes or so, and think back to 365 days ago.
+Start thinking about where you were at different times of the year gone past.

-1. Grab a piece of paper, create a time line and write down at least five significant events from the past year.
-It doesn’t have to be anything big - just moments that have a meaning, good or bad - like finding a new job, a break up, a holiday, building that Ikea pack - you name it.
+Get a piece of paper and create a timeline, writing down at least five significant events from the past year and how you felt.
+The events don’t have to be anything big, just moments that have a meaning to you, whether it was a joyous moment or a difficult time.
+Common moments include finding a new job, a break-up, a holiday, building that Ikea pack, as long as it’s important to you.

-2. For each event answer the following questions: what was important about this moment in 2017?
-What have you learned?
+For each event, answer the following questions: what was important about this moment in 2018?
+What have you learnt?
 What are you proud of?
 Who do you want to thank?
+What would change and why?

-3. Step back and breathe, look at your timeline and note down what you want more of, or want to leave behind, before you emerge into the season.
+Step back and breathe.
+Asses your timeline and write down what you want more of, or want to leave behind, before you emerge into this season and the start of 2019.

 The following steps are the most important to get you really in the right Christmas spirit:

-4. Now turn on some Christmas tunes: Wham, Mariah, Lennon - anything that floats your boat - and start thinking about what gift you'd like to give yourself to celebrate the fact that you survived another 365 days.
+Now turn on some Christmas tunes: Wham, Mariah, Lennon - anything that gives you a feeling of happiness, nostalgia or joy, and start thinking about what gift you'd like to give yourself to celebrate the fact that you survived and thrived another 365 days.
+At Christmastime, we’re often so consumed with buying gifts for others that we forget about ourselves.
+This doesn't have to be a material gift, even giving yourself time to read your favourite book is a wonderful gift.

-5. So, let’s just embrace it, as like all the other days, this season might move so quickly that we could actually miss it and we’ll end up having the same conversation again in 2018.
+So, let’s just embrace it.
+As with every other day, this season might pass us by so quickly that we could actually miss it, and we’ll end up having the same conversation again in 2019.

 Life Coach Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.